 In this podcast, Jay was joined by Havener Capital Partners Founder & CEO Stacy Havener in which he talks about the road from public accounting to asset management, what he learned along the way and what kinds of investment opportunities he’s currently excited about.

-By listening to this podcast, you will also hear Jay elaborate on:
+Listen to this podcast and hear Jay elaborate on:

 The Prospector flavor of value investing